esnya/twitter-toaster/README.md

 # Twitter Toaster

-Show user timeline into toast on Windows 8.
+Show your twitter user timeline into toast on Windows 8.
 This application is jsut for my private use.

 ## Thanks to ...